-As per rent roll, 0.2 million sq. ft. of space occupied by E&Y is scheduled to expire on 31st March 2021.
-Hence from 1st April 2021, the vacancy is to be 86.1%.
+As per rent roll, 0.2 million sq. ft. of space occupied by E&Y was scheduled to expire on 1st October 2021.
+Hence from 1st October 2021, the occupancy is to be 75.8%.

 Particulars Details

 Interest owned by REIT (%): Subject Property is wholly owned by Candor Kolkata One Hi-Tech Structures Private Limited, which is 100% owned and controlled by the Brookfield India REIT

-Expected completion date of construction: Q1 FY 2023-24
+Expected completion date of construction: Q3 FY 2023-24

 Asset type: Approved IT/ITeS SEZ

 Sub-market: Gurugram North

 Approved Usage: IT/ITeS SEZ

 Leasable Area: 99,924 sq. ft

 Status of construction: Future Development

 Approvals received and pending: No approvals have been obtained as on date of valuation

-Source: Architect's Certificate and Client Information
+Source: Architect's Certificate (Dated: 30 September 2021), and Client Information

 The Subject Property comprising 13 operational buildings along with a future development area was physically inspected on 19 March 2021.
+There have not been any subsequent visits to the site.
+The following inspection report is as on the abovementioned date.
 The inspection comprised visual inspection of operational buildings constituting the property, visits to their key utility areas such as LT electric room, pump room, HVAC installations, power back up, STP, under-construction buildings and area provisioned for future development.
 The common areas and vacant floors within the operational buildings were visited on a sample basis as the areas under tenant occupation had access restriction.